 NASCAR Drive for Diversity and Rev Racing seek the highest quality candidates from diverse backgrounds and develop them into successful NASCAR drivers.
 During the summer, the youth program provides selected drivers with equipment, mentoring and competition experience.

 Rev Racing, the competition arm of the NASCAR Drive for Diversity Youth Driver Development Program, will put the four drivers in INEX Legend Cars in 2019.
 Each driver will compete in the Bojangles’ Summer Shootout at Charlotte Motor Speedway in June and July, and several other events throughout the summer.

 “We have really taken an in-depth look at how we develop and train our drivers at the youth level,” said Max Siegel, CEO of Rev Racing.
-“We’ve seen the program grow over the last 10 years and make a substantial impact in NASCAR.
-The level of talent and enthusiasm we are already seeing in these young individuals is both promising and exciting.
-Connecting with drivers as early as possible allows us to have a greater impact on driver development on and off the race track.
 Our goal is to see these drivers move through the pipeline and into the national series.”

 The youth development program serves as a stepping stone for drivers to eventually move to NASCAR Whelen All-American Series and NASCAR K&N Pro Series race cars with the goal of one day competing for a NASCAR national series team.

 BLAKE HEADS TO CHARLOTTE FOR NASCAR REV RACING TRYOUT IN 2019